Tabsir99/Tabsir99/README.md

 🤝 **Team Effort:** I look forward to joining forces with others to create something valuable.

-🌱 I work with React, Tailwind for the frontend and expressJS with node for the backend with both sort of database(SQL such as postgres and noSQL such as MongoDB, firestore etc, I am also exploring java for the backend currently.
+🌱 I work with React, Tailwind for the frontend and expressJS with node for the backend with both sort of database(SQL such as postgres and noSQL such as MongoDB, firestore etc.

 💞️ I’m looking to collaborate on innovative projects that leverage these technologies and push the boundaries of web development.